Friedrich-B/fgit/README.md

 # fgit
 A tool to make your git process a little more fancy.
+There might be hundreds of these tools out there, I don't know.
+I just wanted to write it on my own.
 # prerequisites
 You need to install ```gum```.
 Otherwise this script will not work.
 ```brew install gum```